Cyber Insurance Issues: My 2nd Insurance Book Project [Updated November 13, 2023]

 I’m from the business side of the insurance industry and I write for insurance business professionals.

 Specifically, the audience for my book are insurance industry business professionals involved in cyber insurance commerce.
 That includes professionals working for (re)insurance carriers involved in pricing; product development; underwriting; claims; customer service; and marketing, distribution and sales.
-But it also includes professionals working in the expanding ecosystem of cyber advisory service firms providing monitoring, auditing, remediation, analysis / modeling, incident response, and prevention services.

 Discussion Objectives

-Since 1997, I was given the opportunity to become an insurance industry technology analyst and launched and/or guided insurance strategic services at technology analyst firms in the US (The META Group, IDC Financial Insights) and the UK (Omdia but called Ovum when I worked there).
-The theme running through all of these experiences has been to analyze how current and emerging technology – and its associated applications – does or could impact insurance industry structure as well as insurance commerce and operations to get-and-keep customers.
+The theme running through all of these experiences has been to analyze how current and emerging technologies – and their associated applications – does or could impact insurance industry structure as well as insurance commerce and operations to get-and-keep customers.
 These experiences informed my first book and will inform the second book.

 I intend to discuss (some of) the expanding cyber risk attack space impacting personal and commercial lines insurance commerce.
 My discussion will include current and emerging insurance cyber business commerce models and the associated expanding ecosystem of providers of various cyber advisory services.

 My discussion will also include cyber risks facing P&C insurance carriers themselves as participants in the insurance commerce processes.
-This is definitely a situation where “what is good for the goose is good for the gander”.
+Cyber is definitely a situation where “what is good for the goose is good for the gander”.

 1. D&O insurance for corporations who are – or could be – impacted by cyber risks (whether they purchase cyber insurance or not)